2021 Charlotte 49ers football team: FIU

 The game Started slow with Charlotte answering FIU's field goal with a touchdown.
 The 49ers would pad their lead in the 2nd quarter with another touchdown before both teams traded field goals before the half.
 Charlotte hit the locker rooms with a 17 to 6 lead.

 Charlotte would stretch the lead out to 18 early in the 2nd half, but two plays later FIU would find the endzone for the first time in the game.
 Charlotte would go back out to an 18 point lead before the start of the last quarter with a 21 to 3 lead.

 Both teams would score as many touchdowns in the 4th quarter as they had in the entire rest of the game combined.
 FIU would pull back to within 11 points early in the quarter.
 With less than six minutes left on the clock the 49ers again would go out to an 18 point lead on a Jon Alexander interception return, only to have the Panthers score on the very next play.
 The Panthers looked like they might have recovered the ensuing on-sides kick, but the ball didn't cross the 10 yard mark by mere inches.
 The 49ers would capitalize on the turnover and again reach the magic number 18 with less than 3 minutes on the clock.
 FIU would get it to within 12 points with less than 15 seconds on the clock, but the on-sides kick attempt this time was easily recovered by the 49ers who would leave Miami with a 45 to 33 win.

-Both quarterbacks, Charlotte's Chris Reynolds and FIU's Matt Bortenschlager, put up four touchdowns passes each, Reynolds for 203 yards and Bortenschlager for an impressive 466 yards and an interception.
+Both quarterbacks, Charlotte's Chris Reynolds and FIU's Matt Bortenschlager, put up four touchdown passes each, Reynolds for 203 yards and Bortenschlager for an impressive 466 yards and an interception.
 FIU's D'vonte Price rushed for 89 yards on 18 carries.
 The Panthers' Tyrese Chambers had 3 receptions for 201 yards and two touchdowns.